 On June 16, 1971 more than 20,000 South African students in the township of Soweto took to the streets — demanding to be taught in their own language.
 Armed police officers responded by murdering hundreds of protesters.
 Now a public holiday in South Africa, referred to as Youth Day, it’s also recognized as International Day of the African Child throughout the world.
 The day focuses attention on the barriers African children face in order to receive a quality education.
+Let us observe this day together and pay our respects to past students who gave their lives to their community by helping students today reach their goals through Black student scholarships that are provided on the basis of their African Heritage.

-International Day of the African Child - History
+International Day of the African Child timeline

 The United Nations calls for universal, public primary eduction for every child in Africa.